 Student organizations are expected to operate in accordance with the law, student organizational guidelines (as outlined by the Office of Campus Life), and with all University policies including the Student Code of Conduct.
-Student organizational recognition is not a right, and can be evaluated and rescinded by the University at any time for any reason.
+Student organizational recognition is not a right and can be evaluated and rescinded by the University at any time for any reason.

-When the University becomes aware of any allegation of misconduct by a student organization, the Assistant Vice President for Student Affairs may assign a staff member to investigate and review the allegation(s), as needed, by meeting with any individual the staff member determines is warranted.
-In cases involving sensitive or confidential reporting (e.g., cases involving hazing, hospitalizations, etc.), the staff member investigating the case may use appropriate discretion in releasing information placed in the report to protect the identity and confidentiality of the reporting or involved student or witness.
-That staff member will meet with the organization to review the allegations related to the organization before making a recommendation back to the Assistant Vice President for Student Affairs on his or her evaluation of policy infraction(s) and proposed sanctions, if any (including suspension or expulsion of an organization).
+When the University becomes aware of any allegation of misconduct by a student organization, the Dean of Students in Macon or the Associate Dean of Students in Atlanta (depending on the primary location in which the organization exits) will assign a staff member to investigate and review the allegation(s) by meeting with any individual the staff member determines is warranted.
+In cases involving sensitive or confidential reporting (e.g., cases involving hazing, sexual misconduct, hospitalizations, etc.), the staff member investigating the case may use appropriate discretion in releasing information placed in the report to protect the identity and confidentiality of the reporting or involved student or witness.
+That staff member will meet with the organization to review the allegations related to the organization before making a recommendation back to the Dean or Associate Dean on their evaluation of policy infraction(s) and proposed sanctions, if any (including suspension or expulsion of an organization).
 The prior disciplinary history of the organization, the forthrightness and cooperation of the organization and its members during the proceedings, and the severity of the allegations may all be evaluated as part of this recommendation.

-The Assistant Vice President for Student Affairs will then choose to accept that recommendation, modify it, or conduct further inquiry on his or her own before finalizing the decision.
+The Dean or Associate Dean will then choose to accept that recommendation, modify it, or conduct further inquiry on their own before finalizing the decision.
 This decision will then be communicated to the organization in writing.
 This decision is final; however, in cases in which a group can clearly substantiate that an egregious and obvious error occurred at some point in the determination, it may request the Vice President and Dean of Students to review the decision.
 This request must be made in writing within three days of receiving the decision and clearly outline and substantiate the error that was made.
 The Vice President and Dean of Students may then choose, but is not obligated, to review the case and make any modifications as deemed appropriate.

 Nothing in this section prohibits the University from implementing an "interim suspension" as outlined in the Student Code of Conduct while the case is being investigated.
-Nothing in this policy prohibits the Assistant Vice President for Student Affairs or Vice President for Student Affairs from reviewing a case directly at any point.
+Nothing in this policy prohibits the Associate Dean in Macon, the Associate Dean in Atlanta, or Vice President of Students from reviewing a case directly at any point.